 Delete all the files associated with the malware on your list.
 Once that’s done, you’ll need to reboot your computer and run your antivirus software again.
 Hopefully nothing else will pop up.

 You may want to update your login information for your various accounts online.
 Some malware has keylogging software that can send your passwords and information to a remote user.
-It’s better to be safe than sorry, when in doubt call the professionals providing computer services virus malware removal within 24 hours of the call.
+It’s better to be safe than sorry.

 Computer Malware Protection